Healthy Homes Assessment Harbour View

 Harbour View Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required to all Harbour View and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is mandatory in all Harbour View and New Zealand rental houses where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that prove the conformance to any Healthy Homes Standard that apply or will be in force throughout the tenancy period of the rental property.
+• Property managers and landlords are required to keep records that demonstrate the compliance with all Healthy Homes Standard that apply or will be applicable during the tenancy of the rental property.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

-• All households that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes